 The following provides a discussion of the employment agreements among NCM, Inc. and our NEOs.
 In addition, the employment agreement with Andrew J. England, the company's CEO as of January 1, 2016 is described below.
 Mr. Hall resigned on January 1, 2016 and his consulting agreement that became effective upon his resignation is described below.
 Mr. Oddo and Mr. Cabot do not have employment agreements.
 The Compensation Committee believes these employment agreements are consistent with the industry standard in our industry for top executives.
-The agreements provide for payments and benefits if each executive's employment with the Company and its affiliates is terminated (i) without cause (as defined in the agreements), (ii) without cause or good reason three months prior to or within one year following a change of control (as defined in the agreements), (iv) in the event of death, and (v) in the event of disability.
+The agreements provide for payments and benefits if each executive's employment with the Company and its affiliates is terminated (i) without cause (as defined in the agreements), (ii) for good reason (as defined in the agreements), (iii) without cause or good reason three months prior to or within one year following a change of control (as defined in the agreements), (iv) in the event of death, and (v) in the event of disability.
 See "Potential Payments Upon Termination or Change in Control" for additional information about such payments and benefits.